No, pumpkin spice doesn't actually contain pumpkin

 THE SOURCES

-- Ethan Frisch, spice expert and founder of Burlap and Barrel, a sustainable spice trading company
+- Ethan Frisch, spice expert and founder of Burlap and Barrel, a sustainable spice company

 - Lisa Andrews, licensed dietician and nutritionist and CEO of Sound Bite Nutrition